kealanparr/Every-link-I-wish-I-had-as-a-beginner/readme.md

 https://github.com/micromata/awesome-javascript-learning - Awesome list of JS learning resources
 ### Great lists to have as a JS dev
 https://github.com/sorrycc/awesome-javascript - Awesome list about JS libraries and resources
-https://github.com/didicodes/javascript-dev-bookmarks - Awesome list about JS bookmarks to help you out
 ### Prototypal inheritance
 https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9
 ### ES6 iterators and generators